MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

     dotnet new webapi --output . --name SimpleApi
     ```

-1. At the command prompt, enter the following command, and then select Enter to add the 2.8.2 version of the **Microsoft.ApplicationInsights.AspNetCore** package from NuGet to the current project:
+1. At the command prompt, enter the following command, and then select Enter to import version 2.13.0 of **Microsoft.ApplicationInsights** from NuGet to the current project:

     ```
-    dotnet add package Microsoft.ApplicationInsights.AspNetCore --version 2.8.2
+    dotnet add package Microsoft.ApplicationInsights --version 2.13.0
     ```

+    > **Note**: The **dotnet add package** command will add the **Microsoft.ApplicationInsights** package from NuGet.
+For more information, go to [Microsoft.ApplicationInsights](https://www.nuget.org/packages/Microsoft.ApplicationInsights/2.13.0).

+1. At the command prompt, enter the following command, and then select Enter to import version 2.13.0 of **Microsoft.ApplicationInsights.AspNetCore** from NuGet:

+    ```
+    dotnet add package Microsoft.ApplicationInsights.AspNetCore --version 2.13.0
+    ```

+    > **Note**: The **dotnet add package** command will add the **Microsoft.ApplicationInsights.AspNetCore** package from NuGet.
+For more information, go to [Microsoft.ApplicationInsights.AspNetCore](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore/2.13.0).

+1. At the command prompt, enter the following command, and then select Enter to import version 2.13.0 of **Microsoft.ApplicationInsights.PerfCounterCollector** from NuGet to the current project:

+    ```
+    dotnet add package Microsoft.ApplicationInsights.PerfCounterCollector  --version 2.13.0
+    ```

+    > **Note**: The **dotnet add package** command will add the **Microsoft.ApplicationInsights.PerfCounterCollector** package from NuGet.
+For more information, go to [Microsoft.ApplicationInsights.PerfCounterCollector](https://www.nuget.org/packages/Microsoft.ApplicationInsights.PerfCounterCollector/2.13.0).

 1. At the command prompt, enter the following command, and then select Enter to build the .NET web app: